delapuente/ya/README.md

 # ya!

-ya! is a [go routine](https://gobyexample.com/goroutine) implementation in ES6 using generators and promises, i.e. tasks.
+**ya!** is a [go routine](https://gobyexample.com/goroutine) partial implementation in ES6 using generators and promises in a similar way as [task.js](http://taskjs.org/) operates.

+**ya!** is an example library more focused on showing generators applications than on being used in production environments.
+Nowadays it only works on [browsers supporting ES6 generators](http://kangax.github.io/compat-table/es6/#Generators%20%28yield%29) such as [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/new/).

 ## Example

+Here you have a complete and functional example using ya to calculate...
+For more examples, please read after the sample code.

 ```javascript
 // Make a channel!